EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 Set the sample rate of the tags data in seconds.
 Affects polling and cacheing.

 #### TagPoint.subscribe(f)
-f will be called whe the value changes.
-Polling will only occur if interval is nonzero and there is at least one subscriber.
+f will be called whe the value changes, as long as the function f still exists.

+All subscribers are called synchronously in the same thread that set the value, however any errors are logged and ignored.

+They will all be called under the tagpoint's lock.
+To avoid various problems like endless loops, one should be careful when accessing the tagpoint itself from within this function.

 The signature of f must be:
 f(value, timestamp, annotation)